-- BOX, with dimensions box.x, box.y, box.z. - CYLINDER, with radius cylinder. radius and height cylinder. height.
+- BOX, with dimensions box.x, box.y, box.z. - CYLINDER, with radius cylinder.radius and height cylinder.height. - CAD, with the id cad.id of the chosen CAD element.

 Additionally, for each gripper the flange radius, and information about the Tool Center Point (TCP) have to be defined.